tsnellgrove/dark_castle3/doc/to_do.md

 		- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
 		- if fail validate() , buffer error and end app_main()

+- TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
 - TBD: deploy 'mode' attribute ('validate' and 'std_exe') for all 2word commands
 - TBD: final clean-up
 	- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?